Here’s what’s wrong with your heat pump

 There is Really Something Wrong with the Heat Pump

 In some cases, there could be something wrong with your heat pump that requires repairs by an East Alton, IL heating contractor.
 Common furnace repairs that our heating contractors perform on heat pumps include refrigerant leaks, replacement of faulty components, and replacement of a bad reversing valve.
-In addition, lack of routine service and maintenance can cause a heat pump to lose efficiency.
+In addition, a lack of routine service and maintenance can cause a heat pump to lose efficiency.
 A maintenance call can usually correct an efficiency problem.

 The East Alton, IL heating contractors of B & W Heating and Cooling are ready to help you with your furnace repair.
 We provide service for all heat units and heat pumps.